dvisionlab/Larvitar/docs/guide/examples.md

 ---

-### 8. Visualization and Editing of Mask Layers
+### 8. Visualization and Editing of Segmentation Layers

-This example demonstrates how to visualize and edit mask layers in Larvitar.
-Mask layers are essential for highlighting specific regions, such as lesions or anatomical structures, within medical images.
-This example covers the steps to load, overlay, and modify mask layers, offering users precise control over segmentation and region-of-interest (ROI) management.
+This example demonstrates how to visualize and edit segmentation layers in Larvitar.
+Segmentation layers are essential for highlighting specific regions, such as lesions or anatomical structures, within medical images.
+This example covers the steps to load, overlay, and modify segmentation layers, offering users precise control over segmentation and region-of-interest (ROI) management.

 Key features covered in this example include:
-- Loading and visualizing mask layers on top of medical images
+- Loading and visualizing segmentation layers on top of medical images
-- Adjusting opacity, color, and positioning of masks for optimal clarity
+- Adjusting opacity, color, and positioning of segmentations for optimal clarity
-- Using editing tools, such as brush and eraser, to refine mask boundaries
+- Using editing tools, such as brush and eraser, to refine segmentation boundaries
-- Saving and exporting edited mask layers for further analysis or use in clinical workflows
+- Saving and exporting edited segmentation layers for further analysis or use in clinical workflows

 [View Example ➔](https://larvitar.dvisionlab.com/examples/masks.html)